Zerebel/blog-api/README.md

 ## 🔐 Authentication and Authorization

-To access protected routes (create update delete posts) include the access token in the request headers:
+To access protected routes (view, create, update, delete a posts) include the access token in the request headers:

 `nAuthorization: Bearer <access_token>n`